 - Carpooling will help you save money on gas.

-- You can spend more time together especially during lunch break.
+- You can spend more time together especially during the lunch break.

 - You both learn to communicate properly inside and outside the workplace.